A person's will outlines who will inherit their property upon their death and who will…

 Although many people think of trusts as planning tools for the rich, they are really planning tools for everyone.
 A trust, in its simplest form, is basically a box.
 The reasons we use boxes – for temporary storage, permanent storage, or to transport something from place to place – are the same reasons we use estate trusts.
 The desired goal determines the type of trust that a NY estate lawyer chooses to serve the purpose.

 - Avoiding ancillary probate.
 If someone owns property in another legal jurisdiction, such as a different state or country, a trust holds the property in one legal jurisdiction and avoids multiple probate proceedings in the rest.
-It is easier to get property distributed quickly and correctly.
+It’s easier to get property distributed quickly and correctly.

 - Offering easy access to beneficiaries who have ongoing needs.
 Property owned in a trust can generally be accessed immediately by a trustee upon someone’s death, as the trustee always has access to the property.
 They do not need approval by a court.
 With probate, assets may be locked up and inaccessible during the court proceedings and while the court appoints an executor.

 - To protect assets in the event long-term care is needed.
 In New York, long-term care costs are largely unaffordable for many seniors in need.
-Expertly drafted irrevocable trusts can help shelter assets while allowing a senior to qualify for Medicaid to pay for long-term care costs.
+Expertly drafted irrevocable trusts can help shelter assets while allowing them to qualify for Medicaid to pay for long-term care expenses.

 - To avoid or mitigate estate taxes.
-Those New Yorkers who have an estate worth more than $6,110,000 face New York estate tax, and if they have an estate worth more than $12,060,000, they will also face federal estate tax.
+Those New Yorkers with an estate worth more than $6,580,000 in 2023 will face New York estate tax, and if they have an estate worth more than $12,920,000, they will also face federal estate tax.
 Irrevocable trusts with specific provisions can potentially exclude specific assets from being considered part of the estate when someone dies.

 - To protect the public benefits an individual currently receives.
-A disabled individual must preserve the public benefits they need to live.
+Individuals with disabilities must preserve the public benefits they need to live.
 But they can find themselves in an untenable position if they come into money through an inheritance, settlement, or otherwise.
-Though the money is not enough to replace the benefits they are receiving, going over certain asset limits can create a situation where they are no longer eligible.
-In those cases, the individual may be able to set up an irrevocable trust that they name a trustee to control, allowing the money to remain out of their name for benefits purposes while providing them with money for a better quality of life and extraordinary expenses not covered by benefits.
+Though the money is not enough to replace the benefits they receive, going over certain asset limits can create a situation where they’re no longer eligible.
+In those cases, the individual may be able to set up an irrevocable trust and name a trustee to control it, allowing the money to remain out of their name for benefits purposes while providing them with funds for a better quality of life, and extraordinary expenses not covered by benefits.